Zardoz89/dcpu_vm/README.md

 The benchmark setup is coded in some constants at the begin of main.cpp.

-In run 100K cycles mode, at the end of the emulation, the program will wait to press any character to finish the execution.
+The "run 100K cycles" exeutes the VM at realtime speed.
+At the end of the emulation, the program will wait to press any character to finish the execution.

-Actually the step and run100k VM have attached a LEM1802 monitor that shows in a window.
+Actually the "step" and "run 100k" modes VM have attached a LEM1802 and LEM1803 monitor that are showed in a window.
 It refresh at 30Hz (~833 cpu cycles), so you will need press a few times any key to see anything in the terminal, in step mode.

 TODO
 ----

 - Implement more hardware devices
-- Realtime execution at 100KHz
 - A more precise benchmarks
 - make tester.dasm more exhaustive, covering all possibly cases and putting comments about expected results and wait cycle